 Summer Institute in Urban Studies

-The fifth Summer Institute recently took place in Toronto, between the 22 and 26 May.
-It was jointed organised by the University of Manchester, the University of Toronto and York University, Toronto.
+The fifth Summer Institute in Urban Studies took place in Toronto, between the 22 and 26 May 2023.

 Summer Institute in Urban Studies 2023

-Talks are currently underway as to the location of the next Summer Institute.
-Details will be advertised in due course.
+Talks are currently underway as to the location of the next Summer Institute, and details will be advertised in due course.

 The Summer Institute in Urban Studies provides an opportunity to investigate leading-edge theoretical and methodological questions, along with a range of associated career development issues, in the field of urban studies.

-After three Summer Institutes in Manchester in 2014, 2015 and 2016 it moved to a biennial footing, held around the world in partnership with other universities, with SIUS 2018 taking place in Singapore in July 2018, and SIUS2020 taking place in Toronto in May 2023.
+After three Summer Institutes in Manchester in 2014, 2015, and 2016 it moved to a biennial footing, held around the world in partnership with other universities, with SIUS2018 taking place in Singapore in July 2018, and SIUS2020 taking place in Toronto.

 Generally, we tend to receive 100 to 125 applicants for each Summer Institute.